Ming Dao: Career

 In his next drama, The Magicians of Love (愛情魔髮師), he co-starred with his band mates Sam Wang, Jacky Zhu, and Ehlo Huang from 183 Club.
 Then in 2006, he starred in The Legend of Star Apple and Angel Lover.
 Followed by Ying Ye 3 Jia 1, in 2007 in which he plays Ah Jiang, opposite past co-star Joe Chen from The Prince Who Turns into a Frog.
 Other cast members include Jason Hsu of 5566, who plays his friend Bulu (Wang Dao Ren).
 Also released in 2007 was Modern Youth (梦幻天堂).

 In 2008 he finished filming Knock Knock Loving You and Always Smile! in Hunan, China.
 In December Ming Dao and Chen Qiao En filmed Staying by You, Staying in the Sunshine/Taking of You, accompanied by the Lights, released in 2009.

 He later went back to the mainland and started shooting Wuxia drama as General Wu Gang; a mainland station (Anhui TV) then contracted him as their star.
-He was paid to participate in the idol drama Happy and Love Forever with actress and model Annie Chen.
-This drama was a huge success and had high ratings.
-The producer made a sequel, but Ming Dao and Annie only had cameo roles.
+He was paid to participate in the idol drama Happy and Love Forever with actress and model Annie Chen.The producer made a sequel, but Ming Dao and Annie only had cameo roles.

 In 2010, Ming Dao returned to Taiwan and starred with Cheryl Yang in Zhong Wu Yan.
 Although he was paid a lot less, he decided to do this drama because he did not want his Taiwanese fans to be disappointed.

 Ming Dao left his agency J Star and along with Miss Li, his manager, he established a new agency MID.
 Other artists who signed on under his agency were Gino and Anthony.
-He released a pictorial book "STAR" which was a big hit.
+He also released a pictorial book "STAR".